6Mo·

 attachment

-Formally, the key figure is
+Formally, the metric is defined as:

-Beta = covariance(stock return, market return) / variance(market return)
+Beta = Covariance(stock return, market return) / Variance(market return)

 The betas used are as follows: